Clients are best able to cope with stressors and triggers when they can manage the resulting emotions.

-So we created this infographic as a tool you can share with your clients.
+We created this infographic as a tool you can share with your clients.
 It can help you explain what’s going on when they’re feeling dysregulated.
-Plus, this will help to support the exercises and work you do together as an important part of healing.

 Click the image to enlarge